Mastercard/web-merchant-api-sdk/README.md

 	var merchantFunctionToInvokeGetCFIDEtailsApi= function () {
         	zappMerchantApi.getCfiDetails.then(function(result) {

-	/* Promise is resolved, use the zappMerchantApi objects to display the bank details. <br>Two zappMerchantApi objects are:
+	/* Promise is resolved, use the zappMerchantApi objects to display the bank details.
+	   Two zappMerchantApi objects are:

 	1. zappMerchantApi.cfiDetails – A list of banks with the following details.
 		i. cfiLogo: "https://cdn/..../bankName-bank.png"